 - Gently drizzle remaining batter over the top (about 1/4 cup per dish).

 - Put ramekins on a large baking sheet and bake uncovered, for 30 to 35 minutes or until puffed, set in the center and golden brown.

 - Serve with warm sauce spooned over the top.
 Garnish with additional fresh blueberries.

-GLUTEN FREE: Substitute gluten-free flour blend for the all-purpose flour.
+Gluten free: Substitute gluten-free flour blend for the all-purpose flour.
 I like “Bob’s Red Mill Gluten Free 1 to 1″ blend.

-MAKE AHEAD: Blueberry Balsamic Sauce can be made up to two days ahead, covered and refrigerated.
+Make ahead: Blueberry Balsamic Sauce can be made up to two days ahead, covered and refrigerated.
 Can also be frozen for up to 6 months.
 Soufflés can be assembled but not baked up to 12 hours ahead, covered and refrigerated.
 Bring to room temperature before baking.

-NOTE: Blueberry Balsamic Vinegar can be purchased at specialty food stores or online.
+Note on vinegar: Blueberry Balsamic Vinegar can be purchased at specialty food stores or online.
 If you can’t find it, substitute white balsamic vinegar and add a few more blueberries (to taste).

-ONE-DISH VARIATION: Make the soufflé in one dish.
+One-dish variation: Make the soufflé in one dish.
 Butter an 8- by 8-inch baking dish.
 Pour half the batter (about 1 1/2 cups).
 Top with cheese mixture as described, then drizzle remaining batter over the top.
 Bake, uncovered, 40 to 45 minutes or until puffed and set in the center and golden brown.
 Serve with Blueberry Balsamic Sauce on the side.